 - Middle Falls

-2. Yosemite Glaciers – Nevada
+2. Yosemite Glaciers – California

 As 1Cover point out in their guide to the USA, there’s a multitude of national parks worth visiting when you’re in the land of the free.
 Yosemite is arguably the most impressive of these, with the park playing host to a quartet of breath-taking natural glaciers.